-See MD at Student Health Services for prescription (ask for a “Vaccine Prescription” appointment when booking).
+See a Nurse at Student Health Services to discuss these listed vaccines in further detail (ask for a “Vaccine appointment” and specify which when booking).

-After purchasing the vaccine from the pharmacy a student may return to SHS (during a regular nursing appointment) or may present to another site (e.g. a pharmacy offering the service) to have the dose administered by a nurse.
+If you are purchasing the vaccine from the pharmacy, a student may return to SHS (during a regular nursing appointment) or may present to another site (e.g. a pharmacy offering the service) to have the dose administered by a nurse.
 Students must ensure that they have instructions from the pharmacy on transport and storage of vaccines until the nurse appointment.

 *Students eligible for free vaccination (no MD prescription required):

 Gardasil: Women under 18 years of age before starting the vaccinations series or men under 26 years of age who report having male sexual partners may be booked with an RN at their earliest availability as these are covered under the PIQ guidelines